 It’s hard to see an obvious link between the two until you hear about an exciting partnership between Utah’s Hogle Zoo in Salt Lake City, Utah, the Turtle Survival Alliance (TSA) and the One World Play Project.
 Soccer for Sokake (the Malagasy word for the radiated tortoise) is one successful component of a comprehensive public awareness and education campaign designed to promote tortoise conservation in Madagascar.

 The radiated tortoise, which is found only in the country’s spiny forest, is traditionally revered in the local culture.
 However, it is critically endangered because of outsiders who hunt them for food and the international pet trade.

-Christina Castellano, general curator at Utah’s Hogle Zoo, had been working in Madagascar for more than a decade when she arrived at the Zoo three years ago, and her commitment to saving the tortoise never wavered.
+Christina Castellano, who (worked) as general curator at Utah’s Hogle Zoo, (had) been working in Madagascar for more than a decade when she arrived at the Zoo…, and her commitment to saving the tortoise never wavered.